 Smoking is an unhealthy habit for anyone, but it's especially bad for people who

-a smoker who has asthma is more likely to have more frequent and severe
+who has asthma is more likely to have more frequent and severe

 Being a smoker is an obvious risk, but just being around people who smoke —